How I used chatGPT to re-write Soldirac in nest.js

 chatGPT re-writes the entire module in nest.js.

-• chatGPT ignores useless comments in original code and doesn't re-writes them in its implementation.
+, which is accurate. - chatGPT ignores useless comments in original code and doesn't re-writes them in its implementation.

-• chatGPT creates a syntactically correct code.
+- chatGPT creates a syntactically correct code.
 All strings, types and library specific syntax are correct.

-• even remembers the names of config variables such as btcpay-legacy-api-key and uses them correctly.
+- even remembers the names of config variables such as

-If you notice chatGPT used the same axios library.
-However it is standard to use nest.js abstracted HttpService instead.
-So I asked chatGPT as a follow up if it can use HttpService instead of axios:
+instead.
+So I asked chatGPT as a follow up if it can use HttpService

-and boom! chatGPT automatically imports and injects an instance of HttpService and replaces the code to use the syntax or HttpService and not axios.
+and boom! chatGPT automatically imports and injects an instance of HttpService

 However this is not enough, if you've worked with nest.js you know that there is a better way to handle config in nest.js, ideally we would create a ConfigService that handles all config variables.
 In my original implementation I am reading config as a json file and exporting as a variable.

 So I asked chatGPT to incorporate this request.
-I asked it to use a config module instead of using app_config:
+I asked it to use a config module instead of using app_config

 ChatGPT automatically created a Config based on what variable it knows are being used.
 There are more variables, but chatGPT doesn't know about it, because it hasn't seen the entire code base.
 It has only seen that single file.

-It then uses this ConfigService in the BTCPayService it had created.
+It then uses this ConfigService

-chatGPT then injects the ConfigService and uses const apiKey = this.configService.get('btcpay-legacy-api-key'); to read config variables.
+and uses const apiKey = this.configService.get('btcpay-legacy-api-key');

 Notice that chatGPT isn't perfect.
-It forgot that I had asked it to use HttpService before and didn't include that change this time.
-Also it didn't give the full code.
+It forgot that I had asked it to use HttpService

 Building the App from scratch